goetzrobin/spartan/README.md

 #### Initializing the DB

-Now that we have successfully set up our DB we need to set up our database schema.
+Now that we have successfully set up our DB, we need to set up our database schema.
-Primsa makes this super easy!!
+Prisma makes this super easy!!

 - We can push the schema defined in our `schema.prisma` file to our DB running